lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

   * Create records for new members and new children of member parents.

   * Record a member’s death.
-(A member’s death must be recorded before temple ordinances can be performed on his or her behalf.
-See 28.1.)

   * Record marriage and household information.